Table Of Contents

 You may become frustrated with yourself that you didn’t go vegan sooner—but it’s important to acknowledge that you have made the choice to take action now.
 It’s never too late to change—your story will be a powerful testament to others who feel they’ve waited too long.

 The same is true of environmentalism.
 Many people want to be environmentally-conscious.
 They recycle, take shorter showers, even drive hybrid cars.
-But nothing makes near as large of an impact on the planet than what we eat.
+But nothing makes nearly as large an impact on the planet as what we eat.

 We all want to think of ourselves as good people.
-But when we are contributing to the murder of innocent beings and the destruction of the planet, we have to do some pretty intense mental gymnastics to preserve this concept of ourselves.
+But when we are contributing to the murder of innocent beings, the destruction of the planet, the diversion of food and resources, and the endangerment of our society’s health as a whole, we have to do some pretty intense mental gymnastics to preserve this concept of ourselves.

 When you go vegan you’ll have peace of mind knowing that you’re finally living your values.
 As Franz Kafka said while viewing fish in an aquarium,